ViktorMathe/deepestcleaning/README.md

   * I would like to send e-mails when the user registered/booked an appoitment
   * I would like to send an e-mail to confirm the booking.
   * Make a contact form where the user can ask anything from the cleaning staff
+  * Add comment/answer option to the question forms.
+  * The user can see which days and time slots are available to book.

   ## _**Design**_